Pleosporales » Pleosporales, genus incertae sedis » Chaetophoma

 Material examined: see Wijayawardene et al. (2014).

-Even though there are eighteen Chaetophoma epithets in Index fungorum, the real number of species is less as six species have been synonymized and transferred to other genera such as Chaetasbolisia, Chaetophomella, Cicinnobella, Lasiophoma, Melanops and Phomyces.
-Chaetophoma comprises twelve species known on wide range of hosts such as Chamaecyparis thyoides (Cupressaceae), Fraxinus excelsior (Oleaceae), Glycine max (Fabaceae), Metrosideros collina (On leaf surface) (Myrtaceae), Myrcia tomentosa (Myrtaceae), Phalaris arundinacea (Poaceae), Prunus ×yedoensis (Rosaceae), Syngonium auritum (Araceae), Viburnum awabuki (Caprifoliaceae) amongst others.
-Chaetophoma has wide geographical distribution such as Argentina, Brazil, California, Hawaii, Japan, Mexico, New Jersey, Papua New Guinea, Paraguay, Poland, Ukraine, West Indies amongst others.
-The diversity of Chaetophoma is still poorly understood and understudied hosts and regions must be further explored to discover new species of Chaetophoma.
+There are eighteen Chaetophoma epithets in Index Fungorum (2022), but six species have been transferred to Chaetasbolisia, Chaetophomella, Cicinnobella, Lasiophoma, Melanops and Phomyces.
+Chaetophoma comprises twelve species known on a wide range of hosts such as Chamaecyparis thyoides (Cupressaceae), Fraxinus excelsior (Oleaceae), Glycine max (Fabaceae), Metrosideros collina (Myrtaceae), Myrcia tomentosa (Myrtaceae), Phalaris arundinacea (Poaceae), Prunus sp.
+(Rosaceae), Syngonium auritum (Araceae), and Viburnum awabuki (Caprifoliaceae).
+Chaetophoma is known from Asia (Japan), Europe (Poland, Ukraine), North America (Mexico, the United States), Oceania (Papua New Guinea) and South America (Argentina, Brazil, Paraguay).

 About Dothideomycetes